Programs Administrative Assistant

 Truman Heartland Community Foundation seeks a talented, motivated administrative assistant to provide administrative assistance for our Director of Programs and Donor Services during spring 2019.

-The Programs Intern will provide assistance to the Director of Programs and Donor Services in the administration of the Community Foundation’s scholarships programs.
-Truman Heartland Community Foundation manages nearly 80 active scholarship funds and awards nearly $250,000 in scholarships to deserving students each year.
+The Programs Administrative Assistant will assist with the execution of the Community Foundation’s scholarships programs.
+Truman Heartland Community Foundation manages nearly 100 active scholarship funds and awards nearly $250,000 in scholarships to deserving students each year.

-How to Apply
+How to Apply: